jadebono/mastergenrust/README.md

 ## `Further Notes`

-1. Both the phrase and depth fields are inputs of type="password" to hide the inputs from onlookers.
+1. Input masking has been implemented to hide the inputs from onlookers;
 1. Leaving the depth field blank will submit your phrase through the hash function ONCE.
 1. Although you should provide nothing but an integer for depth, input validation has been implemented forthis field with the following results:
    - Leaving the depth field blank => Depth is set to 1 (i.e. the phrase will be hashed ONCE).